 The Company recognized the income tax effects of the Tax Act in accordance with Staff Accounting Bulletin No. 118, which provides guidance for the application of ASC Topic 740, Income Taxes, in the reporting period in which the Tax Act was signed into law.
-The Company's financial results in 2017 reflect the income tax effects of the Tax Act for which the accounting under ASC Topic 740 is provisional for those specific income tax effects of the Tax Act for which the accounting under ASC Topic 740 is determined.
+The Company's financial results in 2017 reflect the income tax effects of the Tax Act for which the accounting under ASC Topic 740 is provisional for those specific income tax effects of the Tax Act for which the accounting under ASC Topic 740 is incomplete but a reasonable estimate could be determined.
 The Company did not identify items for which the income tax effects of the Tax Act have not been completed and a reasonable estimate could not be determined as of December 31, 2017.